Billy's Thoughts

 One question I’ve come up with is: What if I didn’t try to improve this?

 The intention here is to ask myself this question a lot.
-Especially when I jump to wanting to improve things, asking this question can hopefully introduce a moment of awareness and consideration.
+When I jump to wanting to improve things, I want to ask this question, to pause and notice.
 What if I didn’t try to improve this?
-But I must improve this!!
-That’s data to work with.
+If I notice myself responding, “But I must improve this!!”, that’s data to work with.

 I’m not entirely sure where this path leads, but in the Eastern spiritual traditions this is where it starts, or so Claude tells me.
 We’ll see what happens.